Dave Ramsey and Suze Orman Have Opposite Advice on Social Security. The Data Is Clear on Who Is Right

 © Stephen Lovekin/Getty Images

 Few financial decisions carry as much long-term weight as choosing when to claim Social Security.
-The age you file locks in your monthly benefit for life, which makes it one of the most consequential retirement choices you will ever make.
+The age you file locks in your monthly benefit for life, which makes this one of the most consequential retirement choices you will ever face.

-If you file at your full retirement age (FRA), which is 67 for anyone born in 1960 or later, you receive the standard monthly benefit tied to your earnings history.
-File earlier or later, and that number shifts permanently.
+Filing at your full retirement age (FRA), which is 67 for anyone born in 1960 or later, gives you the standard monthly benefit tied to your earnings history.
+File earlier or later, and that number shifts permanently in either direction.

 To put those percentages in concrete terms, consider a worker whose baseline benefit at 67 is $2,000 per month.
 Filing at 62 permanently reduces that to $1,400.
 Waiting until 70 permanently raises it to $2,480.
-That is a 77% spread in guaranteed monthly income between the earliest and latest possible claiming ages, a gap that compounds significantly over a long retirement.
+The spread between the earliest and latest claiming ages reaches 77% in guaranteed monthly income, a gap that compounds dramatically over a long retirement.

 Two of America’s most prominent personal finance voices, Dave Ramsey and Suze Orman, land on opposite sides of this decision.
 The data, however, gives one of them a clear edge.